awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

-To run GSProcessing jobs on Amazon SageMaker we'll need to follow :ref:`GSProcessing distributed setup<gsprocessing_distributed_setup>` to set up our environment and :doc:`amazon-sagemaker` to execute the job.
+To run GSProcessing jobs on Amazon SageMaker we'll need to follow :ref:`GSProcessing distributed setup<gsprocessing_distributed_setup>` to set up our environment and :ref:`Running GSProcessing on SageMaker<gsprocessing_sagemaker>` to execute the job.

 .. rubric:: Footnotes